• Level of education

 Syllabus

-1. Bioconjugation reagents: homobifunctional, heterobifunctional and trifunctional links; self-immolating probes and tags.
+1. Bioconjugation reagents: Homobifunctional, heterobifunctional, and trifunctional links; self-sacrificing probes and tags.

-The practical sessions (2 x 5.5 H) carried out in groups will aim to illustrate the concepts detailed in the course.
-A first session will be dedicated to the synthesis of a small functional molecule that will be introduced into a target biomolecule (polysaccharide or oligonucleotide) in a second session.
+The practical sessions (2 x 5.5 hours) carried out in groups will aim to illustrate the concepts detailed in the lectures.
+The first session will be dedicated to the synthesis of a small functional molecule that will be introduced into a target biomolecule (polysaccharide or oligonucleotide) in a second session.
 The new compounds synthesized during these practical sessions will also be tested to evaluate their biological activity.
-Students will be directly involved in an existing research project.
+Students will therefore be directly involved in an existing research project.

 Read more